jokull/awesome-reykjavik/docs/guides/neighbourhoods.md

 a fitness center and spa, as well as the biggest sports venues.

-Outside of these areas mentioned you basically have car centric sprawls and then the surrounding municipalities; Kópavogur then Grafarholt then Hafnarförð to the south, Seltjarnarnes on the peninsula to the west and Grafarholt then Mosfellsbær in the north-east direction.
+Outside of these areas mentioned you basically have car centric sprawls and then the surrounding municipalities; Kópavogur then Garðabær then Hafnarförð to the south, Seltjarnarnes on the peninsula to the west and Grafarholt then Mosfellsbær in the north-east direction.